dwfe/path-resolver/README.md

 ## `action`, `canActivate`, `canDeactivate`

 Most likely a Function.
-Determined by the logic that uses the `PathResolver`.
+Determined by the external code that uses the `PathResolver`.
+This external code will at some point call the function that was passed.

 ## `children`